 The firm makes option transactions when clients make a special request.
 That said, for accounts whose discretionary investment authority it controls, the firm does not use options or other derivatives.

-As a fee-based firm, some of NPA’s advisors may be licensed to sell insurance and investment products, and could earn commissions on those transactions.
-But the firm’s fiduciary obligations require the team to act in the best interests of clients.
+Northeast Planning Associates (NPA) works solely with individuals with and without a high net worth.
+As a fee-based firm, some of NPA’s advisors may be licensed to sell insurance and investment products, and they could earn commissions on those transactions.
+Although this is a potential conflict of interest, the firm’s fiduciary obligations require the team to act in the best interests of clients.

 NPA does not impose a minimum account requirement to engage in services.